Home-Country Documents for Getting Married in Korea: A Country-by-Country Guide

 - Request a 未婚证明 (certificate of unmarried status)

-- Have the notarized certificate apostilled by China's Ministry of Foreign Affairs (外交部) or an authorized provincial or municipal foreign affairs office (外事办公室)
+- Have the notarized certificate authenticated by China's Ministry of Foreign Affairs (外交部) or an authorized provincial or municipal foreign affairs office (外事办公室) and apostilled

 Since November 7, 2023, the apostilled document is accepted directly by Korean district offices.
 The older route of additionally having the Chinese Embassy in Seoul certify the document (领事确认) is no longer required for documents apostilled after that date.
 However, some Korean district offices may still accept the older chain during a transition period.
 If you have older paperwork from before November 7, 2023, confirm with your specific 구청 whether they will accept it.